DenzGodwenMacasero/Denz_StudentProfile_Cordova/README.md

 Denz Student Profile — Activity 3

-Responsive Student Profile application built with **HTML and CSS** in Apache Cordova for ITCC 41.

 1. Project Description

 This project is my improved Student Profile application **Denz Godwen D. Macasero**, a BSIT student.
 Activity 3 focuses on responsive design and Mobile UI/UX Design Principles.
 The application adapts its layout, spacing, typography, navigation, and content for desktop, tablet, and mobile screen sizes.